Olkhon Island

 Southern Olkhon Ice Caves & Crystal Shores*

-Start with breakfast, then set off by 4x4 to Olkhon’s southern icy treasures, where your guide unveils hidden ice caves and untouched shores for unparalleled photography.
-Visit the Maloe More Observation Point for sweeping views of Baikal’s frozen mosaic.
-Explore Yalga Bay’s enchanting ice grottoes that catch the morning light.
+Start with breakfast, then set off by 4x4 to Olkhon’s southern icy treasures.
+Visit the Maloe More Observation Point, then drive to Yalga Bay’s enchanting ice grottoes that catch the morning light.
 See how translucent walls and icicle-draped ceilings are creating a natural cathedral of ice.
-Drive along the shore to capture vast transparent ice fields, so clear you can see bubbles trapped deep below, and rugged ice hummocks glowing in hues of blue.
-If ice conditions allow, visit Ogoi Island for a short hike to the Buddhist Stupa of Enlightenment and Dragon Cape, surrounded by pristine frozen shores ideal for unique shots.
-Enjoy a lunch-box meal in a sheltered bay, with stops at Zamok Viewpoint and Nury Bay to photograph bubble-filled ice and towering hummocks.
-Return to Khuzir village in the evening.
+Drive along the shore to capture vast transparent ice fields and rugged ice hummocks glowing in hues of blue.
+If ice conditions allow, visit Ogoi Island for a short hike to the Buddhist Stupa of Enlightenment and Dragon Cape, surrounded by pristine frozen shores.
+Enjoy a lunch-box meal in a sheltered bay, with stops at Zamok Viewpoint and Nury Bay to photograph bubble-filled ice.
+Return to Khuzir for dinner and an overnight stay in the guesthouse.
+(L)

 Day 3